 1. Stay Hydrated

 It’s impossible to emphasize the importance of staying hydrated.
-Fluids are vital to keep your body going.
+Fluids are vital to keeping your body going.
 In summer, you sweat a lot and this coupled with frequent urination means your body loses its stores of water continuously.
 This can have serious consequences on your body.

 The easiest way to prevent dehydration is drinking plenty of fluids.
-Water and other nutritious fluids like coconut water, herbal teas, buttermilk will replenish body’s fluid levels and keep you in peak health.
+Water and other nutritious fluids like coconut water, herbal teas, buttermilk will replenish the body’s fluid levels and keep you in peak health.

 2. Munch on some Fresh Fruits

 Biting into summer fruits like watermelons, mangoes, pineapples or ripe papayas is not just refreshing but will also give you a power-packed nutritional boost.
 Since these fruits are high on fluids, they too will keep you hydrated.
 Moreover, these fruits can do wonders for your health- they will boost immunity and fight off summer illnesses, stabilize your blood pressure, lower cholesterol and blood sugar levels as well as protect your heart from the worst of the heat.

 Showering every day is a must in summers.
 Since you sweat a lot in summer, your body becomes the breeding ground for harmful bacteria.
 A thorough shower and a scrub can rid you of these micro-organisms.

 Yet another reason, you should not skip a shower is that it helps regulate your body temperature and cools you down.

 Exercising may sound like counter-productive but it is actually very beneficial.
 Work-out increases blood circulation which will help you stay cool and adapt to the harsh heat.
 It improves metabolism and that means you won’t have to endure digestion problems that are very common in summer.

 5. Arm Yourself